• Skip to primary navigation

 • Pour half of the sauce into the bottom of your slow cooker.
 Place pork roast in the slow cooker and cover with remaining sauce.

 • Place lid on slow cooker and cook on low heat for 7 hours or on high for 4 hours.
 When done, pork will be fork tender.
-(If you need to thicken sauce, add 3 tbsp of crockpot juices to a small bowl with 2 tsp cornstarch and whisk to combine.
+(If you need to thicken sauce, add 3 tablespoon of crockpot juices to a small bowl with 2 teaspoon cornstarch and whisk to combine.
 Pour back into the slow cooker and stir.)
 Shred pork with two forks.

 • Serve over steamed rice with chopped green onions (optional).